-Patients who have experienced trauma or undergone emergency or major surgery, such as an organ transplant, often require close and intensive monitoring, which is carried out in our state-of-the-art 20-bed Surgical Intensive Care Unit (ICU).
+Patients who have experienced trauma or undergone emergency or major surgery, such as an organ transplant, often require close and intensive monitoring We offer a state-of-the-art 20-bed Surgical Intensive Care Unit (ICU) specifically for these patients.
 Patients in the ICU also benefit from an extra layer of care provided through advanced electronic monitoring or telelCU services.
-Our ICU patients are remotly monitored by a team of intensive care specialists who can alert the beside care team of any adverse events so an immediate intervention can be activated.
-EICU's can increase overall patient outcomes and reduce mortality rates in ICU patients.
+Our ICU patients are remotly monitored by a team of intensive care specialists who can alert the beside care team of any adverse events so immediate intervention can be activated if necessary.
+EICU's can increase overall patient outcomes and reduce mortality rates.

-Our Surgical ICU makes use of the latest technologies, including noninvasive cardiac and continuous hemoglobin monitoring, bedside ultrasound and continuous telemetric monitoring.
-Individual patient rooms allow family members more private access to their loved ones and decreases disturbances to the patients.
+Our Surgical ICU makes use of the latest technologies, including noninvasive cardiac and continuous hemoglobin monitoring, bedside ultrasound, and continuous telemetric monitoring.
+Individual patient rooms allow family members private access to their loved ones and decreases disturbances to patients.

-Our physicians treating patients in Surgical ICU have undergone specialized training and are certified by a national board in surgical critical care.
-They are an integral part of a large and diverse team that includes nurses, nurse specialists, respiratory therapists, nutritionists, pharmacists, physical and occupational therapists, social workers and case managers.
+The physicians treating patients in Surgical ICU have undergone specialized training and are board-certified in surgical critical care.
+They are an integral part of a large and diverse team that includes nurses, nurse specialists, respiratory therapists, nutritionists, pharmacists, physical and occupational therapists, social workers, and case managers.